A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: How to Augment Data in Visual RL?

 \subsection{Transition Augmentation}

-As shown in Figure~\ref{mixreg}, augmenting $s_t$ with fixed supervision signals (e.g., the reward $r_t$ and action $a_t$) can be viewed as a kind of local perturbation of the corresponding transition.
-To ensure the the validity of the augmented transition $<s_t^{aug}, a_t, r_t, s_{t+1}^{aug}>$, the augmented observation $s_t^{aug}$ is only allowed to be in the vicinity of $s_t$.
+As shown in Figure~\ref{mixreg}, augmenting $s_t$ with fixed supervision signals (e.g., the reward $r_t$ and action $a_t$) can be regarded as a form of local perturbation of the corresponding transition, representing a key example of observation augmentation discussed in Section~\ref{Observation Augmentation}.
+To ensure the validity of the augmented transition $<s_t^{aug}, a_t, r_t, s_{t+1}^{aug}>$, the augmented observation $s_t^{aug}$ must remain within a close range of the original observation $s_t$.
 Hence, local perturbation is inherently limited in terms of increasing data diversity, which is a common issue faced by all observation augmentations.

 An intuitive solution is to apply interpolation across different data points instead of performing a local perturbation on each individual data point.
 Inspired by Mixup~\cite{mixup} and CutMix~\cite{cutmix}, MixReg~\cite{mixreg} convexly combines two observations and their supervision signals to generate augmented data.
 For example, let $y_i$ and $y_j$ denote the signals for states $s_i$ and $s_j$, respectively, which can be the reward or state values.
 After interpolating the observations by $\tilde{s}=\lambda s_{i}+(1-\lambda) s_{j}$, MixReg introduces mixture regularization in a similar manner via $\tilde{y}=\lambda y_{i}+(1-\lambda) y_{j}$, which helps learn more effective representations and smoother policies.